Ken Moldow, President

 Ken Moldow, President of Star Kids Scholarship Program, has been a life-long educator.
 A teacher and administrator in the NYC School Department and a publisher of Educational Curriculum materials, Ken has been involved with Star Kids from its inception and is proud of the success stories of the many wonderful Stars Kids involved in the program.
 He has lived by the creed of: “Unless everyone is important, no one is.”
 Ken and his wife, Roe O’Brien, live in Newport, RI.

-Dr. Timothy Flanigan, Founder, Co-President
+Dr. Timothy Flanigan, Founder, President Emeritus

 Dr. Flanigan is a member of the Division of Infectious Diseases at The Miriam Hospital, Rhode Island Hospital and Professor of Medicine at the Alpert Medical School of Brown University.
 He developed the HIV Core Program at the State Prison to provide care for HIV infected individuals and link them to community based resources upon release.
 He is also associate director of The Miriam/Brown Fogarty Program which trains and mentors overseas investigators in HIV/AIDS.